 This business logic lies in the server code given you’re building an app that somehow synchronizes with the server.
 This is where the data is processed in the end, this is where the data needs to be consistent.
 This is the code and the data storage one cannot tamper with easily.
 This is where authorization, validation and security checks need to be performed.

 Usually this server code offers a HTTP REST API which is consumed by several clients, for example web or native clients.
 These clients mostly contain user interface logic.

 A gray area is input validation, for example.
 For consistency, the API server has the final say on validation.
 However, it improves the user experience to perform at least simple validations in the clients.
 This gives instant feedback instead of making the user wait for server requests and user interface refreshes.

 There are already practical ways to share logic between client and server.
-In the form validation example, we can specifiy the rules in a neutral, declarative format like JSON or XML.
+In the form validation example, we can specify the rules in a neutral, declarative format like JSON or XML.
 Each client has glue code that reads and applies the rules to the specific user interface.